83ffcchisl03cb4c5nzyx8y3hh5pua

 Watch the full video

-The former Duchess of Cornwall said during the call ‘I was going to start by describing what it felt like when I first went to visit a children’s hospice and that was Helen & Douglas House which I think was about 13 years ago.
+Her Majesty The Queen said during the call ‘I was going to start by describing what it felt like when I first went to visit a children’s hospice and that was Helen & Douglas House which I think was about 13 years ago.
 I have to admit before the first visit I was filled with a certain amount of trepidation because I was not sure what I was going to find.
 Whether I was going to find a sad, unhappy place or what I was going to find.
 Any way when I arrived, I was totally amazed by what I found.
 The feeling of warmth, and laughter and happiness and welcome.
 The nurses and carers who look after the children are the most wonderful people.
 It was so uplifting and the opposite to what I thought it was going to be.’

 Clare Periton, Chief Executive of Helen & Douglas House said ‘Our doctors and nurses have never done as many home visits.
 They have had to find different ways of working and deal with whole new situations in the community which are much more complex than we would have dealt with before.